keronei/mpesa_flutter_plugin/README.md

   With that you are pretty much done.
 Here is a breakdown of the params required :

   1. `businessShortCode`  & `partyB` which you can apply from the developer portal mentioned in credentials, alternatively, use `174379` for test purposes.
-  2. `amount` amount you expect from customer, in Ksh, string.
+  2. `amount` amount you expect from customer, in Ksh, double.
   3. `phoneNumber` & `partyA` the user's phone number to request payment from.
-  4. `callBackURL` is where the payment results will be *POSTed* to you.
+  4. `callBackURL` is where the payment results will be *POSTed* to you, Uri, if it has a path then specify host & path.
   5. `accountReference` what are the payments for? a short ref like users' order, account number...will be displayed to the user when requesting completion of payment.
   5. `transactionDesc` brief description of the tansaction.
 Not actually a description, a _descriptive_ word.
 (Sometimes optional)
   6. `passKey` obtained from portal, will be blended with a few more things to generate your final password later, alternatively, use `bfb279f9aa9bdbcf158e97dd71a467cd2e0c893059b10f78e6b72ada1ed2c919` for test purposes.